schoolofdevops/ultimate-kubernetes-bootcamp/chapters/replication.md

 kubectl delete pods  vote
 ```

 Observe what happens.
-Does replica set take any action after deleting the pod created outside of its spec ?
+  * Does replica set take any action after deleting the pod created outside of its spec ?
+Why?